Commercial vehicle operator's registration (CVOR)

 The International Registration Plan (IRP) is a US-based plan that allows for the distribution of registration fees for commercial vehicles travelling inter-jurisdictionally through member states and provinces.

-Starting April 1st, 2016, Canadian drivers with G licenses must meet new medical standards to operate commercial vehicles in the United States.
+Canadian drivers with class G and class D licenses must meet commercial driver medical standards to operate commercial vehicles in the United States.
+This includes filing medical reports on a regular basis.

 Commercial, farm, bus and school bus vehicle classes are subject to fees based on their gross weight (kg).
 Determine your registration fees by accessing the following fee calculator and schedules for commercial, farm, bus and school bus owners.